Union Arch Bridge: Twentieth century naming confusion

 Some additional confusion over the bridge name arose when the Capital Beltway was constructed in the early 1960s, and the nearby Beltway bridge over the Potomac River was also called the "Cabin John Bridge."
 However, in 1969 the Beltway bridge was formally named the "American Legion Memorial Bridge."

 Historic designations

 The Union Arch Bridge was designated as a National Historic Civil Engineering Landmark by the American Society of Civil Engineers in 1972 and was listed in the National Register of Historic Places in 1973.
 Both designations refer to the bridge as the "Cabin John Aqueduct."

 Current operation

 The bridge continues to support the Washington Aqueduct, as well as a roadway, MacArthur Boulevard.
 Traffic is narrowed to one lane with traffic signals controlling traffic in either direction.
 A concrete barrier along the south side creates a separated pedestrian walkway across the bridge.
-Metal fencing on both sides prevents pedestrians and objects from falling.
+Metal fencing on both sides prevents pedestrians and objects from falling and cyclists from riding on the parapet.
 Signs remind road maintenance crews not to salt the roadway in winter months.

 The U.S. Army Corps of Engineers completed a renovation of the bridge in 2001.